-If your engine generates a loud clatter, it could be time for a valve lash setting adjustment.
-Though on some engines the valves don’t generate noise when there’s too much clearance.
+If your engine generates a loud clatter, it could be time for, a valve lash setting adjustment.
+Though on some engines the valves don’t generate noise, when there’s too much clearance.

-Eliminating valve clatter is one benefit of adjusting the clearance.
-Also the engine will likely become smoother and more responsive.
-In addition, correct valve lash setting can extend the life of the valve system.
+Eliminating valve clatter, is one benefit of adjusting the clearance.
+Also, the engine will likely become smoother and more responsive.
+In addition, correct valve lash setting, can extend the life of the valve system.

-The purpose of a valve adjustment is to bring the clearance; between the tip of valve stem and the camshaft lobe or rocker arm; back into the specified clearance that was determined by the design engineer.
+The purpose of a valve adjustment, is to bring the clearance; between the tip of valve stem and the camshaft lobe or rocker arm; back into the specified clearance, that was determined by the design engineer.

-If the valve clearance is too small; the valves will never fully close when they should be doing so; and this will eventually burn part of the valve surface off; and cause a constantly misfiring engine.
-Also, If the valves are too tight, the engine may be running rough either cold, hot or all the time.
+If the valve clearance is too small; the valves will never fully close, when they should.
+As a result, this will eventually burn part of the valve surface off; causing a constantly misfiring engine.
+But, if the valves are too tight; the engine may run rough, either cold, hot or all the time.

 If the valve clearances get too loose, this will lead to a noisy running engine.
 Consequently, this will eventually damage the camshaft lobes; rocker arms ( if equipped ) and the tips, of the valves themselves.